FlatRock Capital Partners logo

 FlatRock Capital Partners Review

 FlatRock Capital Partners positions itself as a progressive financing partner to small businesses, banks, and private lenders.
 The company emphasizes speed and accessibility in business lending, contrasting itself with traditional SBA lenders by offering expedited alternatives to government-backed loans.
-Their core mission is helping small business owners access working capital through what they describe as "strong, lasting, and trusted" partnerships.
+Their core mission is helping small business owners access working capital through what they describe as "strong, lasting, and reported" partnerships.

 FlatRock differentiates itself through its emphasis on speed—particularly for SBA products, which normally require extensive paperwork and months of processing.
-The company highlights data-driven decision-making and industry expertise from their team.
+The company highlights data-driven decision-making and industry experience context from their team.
 They position themselves as a middle ground: faster than traditional bank SBA lending but offering structured alternatives to short-term merchant cash advances.
 Their debt consolidation strategy (using new lower-rate financing to repay existing debt) suggests they also serve businesses carrying higher-cost debt.

 The website lacks specific information about APR ranges, typical loan amounts, credit score requirements, or industry-specific lending focuses.
 No details are provided about actual approval rates, funding timelines, or customer reviews.
 The company does not disclose whether they operate as a direct lender or broker, or whether they work exclusively with certain types of businesses.
 Transparency around actual costs and fees is minimal on the public-facing site.